 Paid Shuttle, Drop Bags & Rescue Service

-We will also accept a limited number of riders who can get to Friday’s pre-race meeting and Saturday’s start at Au Gres/Lake Huron but need drop bag and rescue service.
-Reserve either service on BikeReg, when or after you register for the race.
+We will also accept a limited number of riders who can get to Friday’s pre-race meeting and Saturday’s start at Au Gres/Lake Huron but need drop bag and rescue service (or need the shuttle but not the drop bags).
+Reserve any of the three options on BikeReg, when or after you register for the race.

 Here’s what the full service will include: